joshhus/blockchain-sw-25/console-ocp-about.md

 The {{site.data.keyword.blockchainfull_notm}} Platform includes the following key features:

 **BUILD ---- Integrated developer experience**
+- **Deploy easily**.
+Use Ansible Playbooks to deploy networks quicker than ever before.
-- **Easily code** your smart contracts in Node.js, Golang, Java, or JavaScript, write client applications using the new {{site.data.keyword.blockchainfull_notm}} VS Code extension, leverage **SDK integration** with the console, and learn from our rich tutorials and samples.
+- **Easily code** your smart contracts in Node.js, Golang, Java, or JavaScript.
+Use the IBM Blockchain Platform Extension for {{site.data.keyword.blockchainfull}} Platform Developer Tools to easily develop smart contracts in the cloud.
+Leverage **SDK integration** with the console, and learn from our rich tutorials and samples.
 - **Simplified DevOps** allows you to move from development to test to production in a single environment by scaling up your Kubernetes resources to add more components.
 - **Up-to-date Fabric key features**.
 Leverage the latest features of Hyperledger Fabric v1.4.7 and v2.x:
   - [Raft ordering service](https://hyperledger-fabric.readthedocs.io/en/release-1.4/orderer/ordering_service.html#raft){: external}
   - [Private data collections](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-smart-contracts#ibp-console-smart-contracts-private-data) that provide increased data privacy by ensuring that ledger data is shared to only authorized peers via the gossip protocol.
   - [Fabric Node OUs](https://hyperledger-fabric.readthedocs.io/en/release-1.4/membership/membership.html#node-ou-roles-and-msps){: external}